Why is Car Insurance so Expensive?

 Louisiana

-As of 2022, Louisiana overtook Michigan as the most expensive state for car insurance.
+As of 2024, Louisiana is the second most expensive state for car insurance.

 Like Florida, Louisiana is considered a high-risk state from the perspective of insurance providers, with an increased likelihood of claim losses due to how often hurricanes, flooding and other natural disasters can occur.
 This directly impacts insurers' bottom lines, resulting in high premiums for consumers.

-The average cost of auto insurance in Louisiana is a whopping $3,265 per year — that's 24% more than the second priciest state, Michigan.Â
+The average cost of auto insurance in Louisiana is a whopping $2,702 per year — that's 24% more than Michigan.Â

 Additional information